11avnishkumar/cpp/Basics/Notes.md

     }
 ```

-- Type Def data type
+### Type Def data type
-    - type def is just a custom data type name, it is used for only better readability of programs.
+- `typedef` is just a custom data type name, it is used for only better readability of programs.

 ```cpp
   #include<iostream>